 Heather Gerling is a doctoral student with areas of specialization in global conflict, religion and culture.
 Her research interests include cross-national relationships between religiosity, gender inequality, and levels of economic development.
 She has collaborated on research linking income and gender inequality to crime victimization, and is currently co-authoring a book on methods of community health research.
 Courses taught at TWU include Race and Ethnicity and Social Inequality.
 Heather holds memberships in the Alpha Kappa Delta International Society in Sociology, where she serves on the executive board, as well as the Graduate Student Council, where she serves as a senator.

-Prauttus Kay Samuel is a doctoral student with specialization in clinical laboratory science and public health.
+Prauttus Konte is a doctoral student with a specialization in clinical laboratory science and public health.
 Current specialty pursuits include social stratification/inequality, medical sociology and qualitative research methods.
 She has research interests in race/gender relations and health disparities.
 Courses taught at another institution include Human Development, Dynamic of Healthcare, The Culture of Healthcare, Introduction to Healthcare and Public Health, Professional Customer Service in Healthcare.
 Course taught at TWU include The Family.
-Current research pursuits are disabled women and domestic violence/abuse, obesity among African-American women and global trend of obesity.
+Current research pursuits are disabled women and domestic violence/abuse, obesity among African-American women and global trends of obesity.